-At Life Saver Pool Fence, we love speaking with professionals who work to keep children safe.
-Since we’re still in the midst of National Water Safety Month, we’re especially proud to share our video interview with Alissa Magrum.
+Since we’re still in the midst of National Water Safety Month, Child Safety Source is especially proud to share our video interview with Alissa Magrum, of Colin’s Hope.
 She’s the Executive Director of the non-profit organization Colin’s Hope.
 In this video, she chatted with Life Saver Pool Fence president Eric Lupton via Facebook Live about water safety and the mission of Colin’s Hope.

 What is Colin’s Hope?